CasparKielwein/Aaargh/Ancestries.md

 ### Elven Accuracy
 #### Lvl 1: Accuracy
-After making a attack role, you can spend a power point to reroll a single die or both dice when rolling with advantage or disadvantage.
+After making a attack role, you can spend a Power-Point to reroll a single die or both dice when rolling with advantage or disadvantage.

 ## Halfling